-- 1. Club boats may be used for practice during scheduled supervised practice sessions, currently offered on Wednesday evenings and Sunday afternoons as designated on the HSC Club Calendar. - 2.
-Club boats may be used for racing on Wednesday evenings for regularly scheduled club racing.
+- 1. Club boats may be used for practice during scheduled supervised practice sessions, currently on Wednesday evenings and Sunday afternoons as designated on the HSC Club Calendar. - 2.
+Club boats may be used for racing on Wednesday evenings for regularly scheduled club racing. - 3.
+Club boats may be used for racing on Sundays for regularly scheduled club racing. - 4.
+Club boats may be used during other club sanctioned events as designated by the Event Race Committee.